alicolville/Weight-Tracker/readme.txt

 * New Feature: New shortcode [wt-previous-date] - display the date of the previous weight entry.
 * New Feature: New shortcode [wt-start-date] - display the date of the first weight entry.
 * New Feature: If enabled (Setting: Display previous entry on form?), the user's previous entry will be displayed as placeholders on form fields.
 This will allow the user to see the values on the previous entry.
+* New Feature: Custom Field Groups.
+Custom fields can now be added to groups.
+* Improvement: The following shortcodes can now be filtered so only certain custom fields or custom field groups are rendered: [weight-tracker], [wt-form], [wt-chart] and [wt-table].
 * Improvement: Display and change the order of boxes on user summary and profile page (admin).
 * Improvement: Added a new button to "Show all entries" on the User summary page.
 Please bare in mind, this option maybe slow performing on large data sets.
 = 8.3 =